 You should always ensure that your car’s traction is at its best.

-Step 6: Use your turn signal whenever switching lanes and ensure you are giving the drivers around you ample time to see you are making the switch.
+Whenever you are switching lanes, use your turn signal and ensure you are giving the drivers around you ample time to see you are making the switch.
 If you do need to brake it is better to apply the brakes slowly and several times to alert the cars behind you.

 Following these 8 simple steps will help you avoid being the cause of a car accident.
 Connecticut’s roads can be very dangerous at times with our extreme weather conditions.
 It’s imperative that you do what you can to avoid a car collision that may cause injury or worse.

-If you have been involved in a car accident you should seek legal counsel to understand your rights and best action to be taken.
+If you have been involved in a car accident you should seek legal counsel from Action Law Group to understand your rights and the best action to be taken.